Read This First

 Prompt 2: Provide 5 cases in which insights from behavioral economics has positively influenced policy.

-At this stage, the gain is not memorizing the conclusion but learning to think with what Behavioral Economics is being used, the objection that would change the answer, and a borderline case where the idea strains.
+Treat Policy influence of behavioral economics as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 The introduction of automatic enrollment in retirement savings plans in the United States and similar “Save More Tomorrow” programs encourage employees to commit a portion of their future salary increases toward retirement savings.
 These policies leverage inertia and loss aversion, as individuals are more likely to remain in a plan once enrolled and view their future salary increases as less impactful on their current consumption.
 This has led to increased participation rates in retirement savings programs.